Ninotchka: Release

 Ninotchka was released in late 1939, shortly after the outbreak of World War II in Europe, where it became a great success.
 It was banned in the Soviet Union and its satellites.
-It went on to make $2,279,000 worldwide.
-USA: $1,187,000.
-International: $1,092,000.
+It went on to make $2.279 million worldwide.
+US: $1.187 million.
+International: $1.092 million.
 Profit: $138,000.

 In a play on the famous "Garbo Talks!" ad campaign used for her "talkie" debut in Anna Christie (1930), Ninotchka was marketed with the catchphrase "Garbo Laughs!", commenting on Garbo's largely somber and melancholy image (though Garbo laughs several times in many of her previous pictures).